Manual Machining

 concentric

-Having a common center or sharing the same axis with another object.
+A description of multiple round or circular shapes that have a common center or share the same axis.
 When the workpiece and lathe spindle share a common centerline, they are concentric.

 cross slide

-The part of the carriage assembly on a lathe that holds the compound rest.
+The part of the carriage assembly on an engine lathe that holds the compound rest.
 The cross slide moves the cutting tool perpendicular to the workpiece.

 cross slide feed dial